 A Chihuahua has a small stomach, which limits its ability to eat and store enough food.

-Consequently, you will need to provide small amounts of food several times each day.
-Animal nutritionists recommend the dogs, which usually weigh four to 10 pounds, eat up to a cup of food per day, divided into three meals.
+Consequently, you must provide small amounts of food several times daily.
+Animal nutritionists recommend the dogs, which usually weigh four to 10 pounds, eat up to a cup of food daily, divided into three meals.

 Overeating may cause severe health risks.

 Regular vet visits

 Pet owners need to monitor their dogs’ moods and activities daily.
 By doing so, dog parents will help spot any changes in their health.
-This helps you spot symptoms and underlying health issues sooner.
+This enables you to spot symptoms and underlying health issues sooner.

 Keeping your pet’s vet updated about its mood swings and regular activities, combined with regular vet visits, will help ensure your dog is healthy and happy.

 Provide preventive care

-Chihuahua parents need to provide regular vet care, including standard vaccines for adenovirus, Parvo, rabies, distemper, and more.
+Chihuahua parents must provide regular vet care, including standard vaccines for adenovirus, Parvo, rabies, distemper, and more.